 Burst mode is one of the main reasons we recommend using a DSLR to capture sports images.

-Be patient, you don’t have to continually snap images during a game.
-Take a few minutes to assess the speed and flow of the game.
-Follow the play with your camera and snap images when you think the players are about to face in your direction.
+Be patient.
+You don’t have to just turn up and continually snap images during a game.
+Take time to assess the speed and flow of the match.

-It’s also helpful to look away from the action.
+It’s also an idea to look away from the action too.
 Find players who are waiting for a pass or who are running up the other end of the field.
 These images are great; there will be few distractions visible and the intensity on their faces will be clear.

 Tip 5 – Use a monopod